Book stores r.i.p. - death by Jeff/Amazon

 More than 25 years ago, the birth of one of the world’s largest online mega-shops, Amazon, heralded in a garage in the Seattle area at 10704 NE 28th Street in Bellevue, Washington.
-While, Amazon started as a small online bookstore, in the coming years, developed into an internationally renowned online retailer with more than 300 million users worldwide.
+While Amazon started as a small online bookstore, in the coming years, it developed into an internationally renowned online retailer with more than 300 million users worldwide.

 Cadabra or Amazon